mapsam/studiosk.net/README.md

 malin_goetz_sf_10.jpg
 ```

-Gallery images also may need a white board if the aspect ratio is not already set to 775x516.
+Gallery images also may need a white boarder if the aspect ratio is not already set to 775x516.
 The following command keeps the ratio and adds a white border to the top/bottom left/right while keeping the image gravity in the center.

 ```
 convert input.jpg -resize 775x516 -background white -gravity center -extent 775x516 output.jpg